 - You are allowed to use the same songs for your recordings that you will also use for your freely chosen repertoire.

 - Your recordings need not be studio quality.
-A simple recording will do.
+A simple recording with good sound quality will do.

-- In case you use YouTube, you can set the video to 'hidden', which means it is not published on your channel and only visible for us and other people with whom you share the URL.
-You are advised to do so if you feel uncomfortable with publicly sharing your video.
+- In case you use YouTube, you can set the recording to 'hidden', which means it is not published on your channel and only visible for us and other people with whom you share the URL.
+You are advised to do so if you feel uncomfortable with publicly sharing your recording.

 - Do not set the video to 'private', as this sets a password.
-We cannot view videos which are password-protected!
+We cannot view videos or listen to recordings which are password-protected!

-- If you are using a different service than YouTube (including your own web site), also make sure access to the video is not password-protected.
+- If you are using a different service than YouTube (including your own web site), also make sure access to the recording is not password-protected.

 How to write your biography: